bhartiy/learnsellacious/pages/44.sp-page-builder/02.creating-a-page-and-linking-it-to-menu/docs.md

 visible: true
 ---

+You can easily create pages in SP Page builder and design them.
+Here's how:

 1. Go to the administrator panel of your Joomla website(i.e http://mydomain.com/administrator).
 2. Go to **SP Page Builder**, Select **Pages** from the drop down menu.
 3. Click on new to create a new page.